timholy/SnoopCompile.jl/docs/src/snoopi_deep_analysis.md

 Vector{Any} (alias for Array{Any, 1})
 ```

-Since it creates a `Vector{Any}`, perhaps we should just tell Julia to create such an object directly: we modify this to `Any[1, 0x01, ...]`.
+Since it creates a `Vector{Any}`, perhaps we should just tell Julia to create such an object directly: we modify `[1, 0x01, ...]` to `Any[1, 0x01, ...]`, so that Julia doesn't have to deduce the container type on its own.

 Making this simple 3-character fix gets us down to 64 triggers (a savings of 6 inference triggers).